tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 While low-level data exchange happens via transport IO streams, the high-level API is based on a bidirectional `Channel` that can send and receive Protobuf messages addressed by `PeerID`.
 A channel is identified by an arbitrary `ChannelID` identifier, and can exchange Protobuf messages of one specific type (since the type to unmarshal into must be known).
 Message delivery is asynchronous and at-most-once.

+The channel can also be used to report peer errors, e.g. when receiving an invalid or malignant message.
+This may cause the peer to be disconnected or banned depending on the router's policy.

 A `Channel` has this interface:

 ```go